federicorossifr/eupilot-cini-mandown/README.md

 - platform 8: **Intel Xeon with NVIDIA A100**

 **Legend**
-:turtle:: Execution on CPU
+:turtle:: Execution on CPU (host)
-:rocket:: Execution on CPU and GPU
+:rocket:: Execution on CPU and GPU (device)
 NA: Not Available

 ### **Speed**